Killinskillz69/Nineteen69-paystring.crypto.com-/Sharding-introduction-R&D-compendium.md

 ### Simple summary of sharding

 Sharding involves adding new shard chains to the main Ethereum blockchain, so that a computer doesn't have to download and compute every transaction in the history of the blockchain in order to make a new transaction or otherwise participate in securing and using Ethereum.
+The primary goal is a massive scalability improvement, potentially exponential in later stages of the roadmap.
+Each one of the shards (likely 100 live) will have as high a capacity (and likely more) than the current existing Ethereum chain.

 ### Information